moshanreh/FLU/README.md

 ## Main Notebook

-`Gemini_API_Batch-Copy1.ipynb` runs a batch job against PDFs stored in the `Cities` folder.
+`Gemini_API_Batch.ipynb` runs a batch job against PDFs stored in the `Cities` folder.
 For each zoning PDF, it:

 1. Reads the Gemini API key from a local `key.txt` file.
 2. Uploads each PDF in `Cities/*.pdf` to Gemini.